Hungary holds up EU sanctions on jailers of Russian dissident

 The decision was to be finalised by EU foreign ministers in Brussels on Monday (22 May), diplomats said.

-Human-rights campaigners see urgent international pressure as the only way to protect the Russian political activist.
+Human-rights campaigners see urgent international pressure as the only way to protect the Russian political prisoner.

-But Hungary has come up with a last-minute veto over at least one of the Russian names on the EU list, in a bigger row also involving the 11th round of Russia sanctions, military aid to Ukraine, and a Hungarian bank.
+But Hungary has come up with a last-minute veto over at least one of the Russian names on the EU list, amid a bigger row also involving the 11th round of Russia sanctions, military aid to Ukraine, and a Hungarian bank.

-Kara-Murza's jailers are to be added to the EU's register of the world's worst human-rights abusers — joining a mixed bag of those who poisoned Russian dissident Alexei Navalny three years ago, Chinese tormentors of Uighur Muslims, and African warlords.
+Kara-Murza's jailers are to be added to the EU's register of the world's worst human-rights offenders — joining a mixed bag of those who poisoned Russian dissident Alexei Navalny three years ago, Chinese tormentors of Uighur Muslims, and African warlords.

-The 11th round of Russia sanctions is to curb sales of dual-use tech and blacklist 100 or so Russian officials and entities over the war in Ukraine, amid ongoing talks on the final details.
+The 11th round of Russia sanctions is to curb sales of dual-use tech and blacklist 100 or so Russian officials and entities over the war in Ukraine, amid ongoing talks on final details.

 The EU is also preparing to pay out €500m in reimbursements to Ukraine arms donors.

-But Hungary is now blocking all three procedures in a "furious" protest that Ukraine designated its OTP Bank as a "sponsor of war" earlier this month, diplomats told EUobserver.
+But Hungary is now blocking all three procedures in a "furious" protest that Ukraine designated its OTP Bank as a "sponsor of war" earlier this month, causing stigma for its international reputation, three EU diplomats told EUobserver.

 OTP Bank's Russian branches give preferential loans to the Russian military and recognise Russia's annexation of Ukrainian regions in their paperwork, Kyiv says.

-But Hungarian foreign minister Péter Szijjártó has vowed to stop the EU machinery unless OTP Bank gets off the hook.
+But Hungarian foreign minister Péter Szijjártó has vowed to stop the EU machinery unless Ukraine lets OTP Bank off the hook.

-The Hungarian foreign ministry did not reply to EUobserver on Friday when asked why it was blocking the Kara-Murza decision.
+The Hungarian foreign ministry did not reply to EUobserver on Friday when asked why it was blocking the Kara-Murza decision, even though it has no link to Ukraine or OTP Bank.

-Hungarian opposition politicians are also in the dark about why Hungarian prime minister Viktor Orbán felt so deeply insulted by Ukraine's OTP Bank move.
+Hungarian opposition politicians are also in the dark about why Hungarian prime minister Viktor Orbán felt so deeply moved by Ukraine's OTP Bank move.

+And the bank itself has declared it did not ask for Hungarian government help.

-But the Russia-friendly leader has in the past vetoed listing Russian VIPs, such as patriarch Kirill, and industrial champions, such as Rosatom.
+The Russia-friendly Orbán has in the past also vetoed listing Russian VIPs, such as patriarch Kirill, and industrial champions, such as Rosatom.

 And Orbán is locked in a long-running dispute over frozen EU funds being held back due to his abuse of the rule of law in Hungary.

 "Orbán used to do [Russian president Vladimir] Putin's bidding subtly.
-Now it's shameless and out in the open," said Bill Browder, a British financier, and human-rights campaigner, who is Kara-Murza's friend.
+Now it's shameless and out in the open," said Bill Browder, a British financier and human-rights campaigner, who is also a Kara-Murza family friend.

+EU sanctions are currently decided by unanimity, creating the opportunity for individual EU leaders to hold the rest to ransom over national concerns.

+The European Commission has also proposed a new sanctions regime to target the world's worst kleptocrats in future.

+And this suggests adding names by a majority vote of EU states instead, in a commission gambit to lubricate the process.

-"The EU needs to eliminate the ability for a rogue country to hijack moral policy for corrupt reasons.
-This dysfunction can't be allowed to continue," Browder added.
+"The EU needs to eliminate the ability for a rogue country to hijack moral policy for corrupt reasons," Browder told EUobserver.